uacanada/nodebb-plugin-uacanadamap/README.md

-# nodebb-plugin-uacanadamap
+# 🍁 nodebb-plugin-uacanadamap

-Turn your forum into a powerful application with an interactive map using this plugin.
+Turn your NodeBB forum into a powerful app with an interactive map using this plugin.
 Allow your users to add locations to the map and discover various monetization opportunities for your platform.

 ## Installation